mixcom/devbox/README.md

 ## PHP

-Devbox runs PHP 5.6 (with other versions to follow).
+Devbox runs PHP 5.6, by default, but 5.5 and 5.3 are also available (see below).
 Features include:

 * Xdebug extension
 * Memcache extension